andrewaylett/snarfetch/README.md

 -   [x] Throttles requests to servers that are struggling.
 -   [x] Will avoid making requests in parallel when they may be deduplicated.
 -   [x] Won't re-use a response that's expired.
--   [ ] Will expire items from the cache.
+-   [x] Will expire items from the cache.
+-   [x] Will set an 'age' header on responses from the cache.
 -   [ ] Will limit the size of object that will be cached.
 -   [ ] Will pay attention to `vary`.
 -   [ ] Will revalidate requests rather than retrying them.